 The last time DD&D achieved some fame was when "A Cheat's A Cheat" was incorporated into the soundtrack of the "Scoundrels" episode of the TV show "Vegas" (starring Dennis Quaid and Michael Chiklis), which aired on April 20, 2013.
 I doubt, however, that many viewers knew who'd sung it.

-Special thanks to Steve Propes, Mark Cantor, Bob Halverson, Tony Fournier, Charlie Horner, and Michael Dover.
+Special thanks to Steve Propes, Mark Cantor, Bob Halverson, Tony Fournier, Charlie Horner, Ray Funk, and Michael Dover.